LMPD officer returns to work one week after being shot

 "The other officers putting themselves and their lives on the line, came over and picked me up and got me out of there quickly to the ER," recounted Gregory.
 "The ER where the ER doctors were fantastic in taking immediate care for me."

+Gregory spent the last four months working closely with organizations and pushing for peaceful protests.

-When asked about what happened that night and the work LMPD has done throughout the protests, Gregory expressed his feelings.
+When asked about being met with gunfire beside other officers, Gregory expressed his feelings.

 "For that to happen, after all the work we've gone through, and all the opportunities and changes we've put in place to make sure that all First Amendment rights are protected but is done so in a peaceful and lawful way, to have that be shattered like that... it's disheartening, and it's frustrating," Gregory said.